Colombia with Kids: 3-Week Family Itinerary

 Rather than go all the way to the Islas de San Bernardo, stay three nights in Cartagena and take a day trip out to the Rosario Islands.

-Kids enjoy a well deserved break on the Lost City Trek, Colombia
+Our kids enjoy a break on the Lost City trek.

 If you’ve visited our blog before, you know our trips are usually pretty active.
 We always try to be as prepared for the weather as possible and plan to be outside exploring nature, rain or shine.

-For traveling to Colombia with kids, we knew we’d mostly need shorts, hats, t-shirts and swimming suits.
-Our time in the hiking in the Sierra Nevada mountains made things a little more complex.
+For traveling to Colombia with kids, we knew we’d mostly need shorts, hats, T-shirts and swimsuits.
+Our time hiking in the Sierra Nevada mountains made things a little more complex.
 We needed serious hiking gear and some warmer clothing for the cold nights sleeping outside.

 Going to Colombia with smaller kids?
 See our Colombia with a Toddler post on our Baby Can Travel website.